Richard-L4/the-majors/readme.md

  ![championship](/assets/images/Screenshot%202024-11-18%20113632.png)
 - History page content
     -  The same concept as the Championship page of balanced clear information.
 The image on the left of the person most famous for winning the tournament in the pioneer days and setting in place the legacy of the event.
-    -  The middle image, the trophy itslelf.
+    -  The middle image, the trophy itself.
 Not being held by any champion, but as it sits in it's trophy case with a little information as to it's construction and history.

  ![history](/assets/images/Screenshot%202024-11-18%20113713.png)
 - Enquiry page content